Azure-Samples/azure-search-openai-demo/README.md

 ## Enabling optional features

+#### Using a non-Azure OpenAI instance

+To use an existing non-Azure OpenAI account, follow these steps before running `azd up`

+1. Run `azd env set OPENAI_HOST openai`
+2. Run `azd env set OPENAI_ORGANIZATION {Your OpenAI organization}`
+3. Run `azd env set OPENAI_API_KEY {Your OpenAI API key}`
+4. Run `azd up`

+You can retrieve your OpenAI key by checking [your user page](https://platform.openai.com/account/api-keys) and your organization by navigating to [your organization page](https://platform.openai.com/account/org-settings).
+Learn more about creating an OpenAI free trial at [this link](https://openai.com/pricing).
+Do *not* check your key into source control.

 ### Enabling Application Insights

 To enable Application Insights and the tracing of each request, along with the logging of errors, set the `AZURE_USE_APPLICATION_INSIGHTS` variable to true before running `azd up`